Delphinoid/futurism-setup/README.md

 ## Starting the Server

-Put runServer.sh in the directory containing your futurism-http, futurism-multi, globe and redis folders and run it with the following commands:
+Open runServer.sh and modify lines 7-9 to use the actual paths to node and npm on your system (I've left my paths in as an example).
+Then just put runServer.sh in the directory containing your futurism-http, futurism-multi, globe and redis folders and run it with the following commands:
 ```
 cd /path/to/runServer.sh
 sudo ./runServer.sh